All seals are equal, but some seals are more equal than others.

 The "rear main seal" on VW flat four engines (all of them) does not actually seal against the crankshaft.
 Instead, the flywheel bolts to the back of the crankshaft with an O-ring in between, and the lip seal (pictured) seals against a polished surface on the flywheel.
 The flywheel seal on all 72-79 Buses and all years of the Vanagon air and water cooled flat four engines (not diesel, which is just a Rabbit/Jetta diesel engine) all have the same outside diameter (OD) and inside diameter (ID).
 All the seals we measured had the same OD and ID.
 However, the thickness (front to back, or width) were different on two of them, and on one (the dealer part, which was, of course, the most expensive by a factor of about 10) had a substantially larger diameter spring wire diameter (22%).
 Why are we talking about this?

-An Aftermarket seal on the left, OEM seal on the right.
+Aftermarket seal on the left, OEM Volkswagen seal on the right.

-Well the most common problem we have to address on the waterboxer engines we build are flywheel seal leaks.
+Well, one of the most common problems we have to address on the waterboxer engines we build are flywheel seal leaks.
 This has been a reoccurring problem for years.
 There are probably some of our engine customers reading this that know what I am talking about.
-I had to replace the one on my own 2.5 a couple of weeks ago.
 We have gone out of our way to make sure every flywheel we install not only gets the thrust surface ground perfectly smooth and square, but everyone gets the sealing surface polished to practically a mirror finish.
 Even still, one in twenty of our engines, or so, would LEAK!
 I just figured there must me something up with the seal.

 So, I decided to buy one of every seal we could get our hands on.
 In the process of my investigation, I heard all sorts of theories, like "You gotta use this super gee-whiz goop" or "You gotta put it in with a golden hammer" or "You gotta use the factory VW, OEM seal only available at the dealer for ten time the cost."
 I had no trouble believing everything I was told, except the last one.
 I KNEW that was BS...